 More than just preferring to do something opposite of Raiders, though, Lucas and Spielberg were working through their own issues with women since the former was going through a divorce and the latter had just broken up with his girlfriend of three years, as I discuss in more detail elsewhere on the site.

-Steven was so wonderful that when an accident during the mine-car sequence left Capshaw with a black eye, the sensitive director made sure that when she arrived on set the next day every single crew member had a make-up black eye.
+Steven was so wonderful that when an accident during the mine-car sequence left Capshaw with a black eye, the sensitive director made sure when she arrived on set the next day every single crew member had already gone through the make-up department and been made to look like they had their own black eye to match her’s.

-Still, it’s not like they made things easy on Capshaw.
+Still, it’s not like they made things easy on Capshaw back during the production of Temple.
 At times, the movie feels like Spielberg and company were almost making a game out of “What horrible thing can we do Willie now?”
-That’s not quite what Capshaw expected, claiming before the start of shooting that Willie would be a truly dynamic character to bring to the screen:
+That’s not quite what Capshaw expected, claiming before the start of shooting Willie would be a truly dynamic character to bring to the screen:

 “Willie has led this pampered life and feels that’s what’s due her – to be cared for and looked after.
 She meets Indiana Jones, a person unlike anyone she has ever been involved with, and ends up going off with him.
 In the course of all their adventures, all of her earlier life is stripped away from her, and Willie must fall back on her own resources.
 She discovers that she is a very strong woman, a gutsy lady.”